How to configure your App Service application to use Facebook login

-- Click My Apps > Add a New App > Website > Skip and Create App ID.
+- Click My Apps > Add a New App.

-- In Display Name, type a unique name for your app, type your Contact Email, choose a Category for your app, then click Create App ID and complete the security check.
+- In Display Name, type a unique name for your app.
+Also provide your Contact Email, and then click Create App ID and complete the security check.
 This takes you to the developer dashboard for your new Facebook app.